-- Set up a steering group to find funding, then commission a consultant to build on previous Charrette work to prepare detailed design options for the Main Street and car park, undertaking consultation. - Once plans are prepared and agreed with the community, then seeking funding to implement.
+- 2A.1 Set up a steering group to find funding, then commission a consultant to build on previous Charrette work to prepare detailed design options for the Main Street and car park, undertaking consultation. - 2A.2 Once plans are prepared and agreed with the community, then seeking funding to implement. - 2A.3 Implementation of scheme.